ikegwukc/Quals-ReadingList/Theo/Theo-CheatSheet.md

 - Firms acquire capital from investors in exchange for ownership interest and by borrowing from creditors (loans & bonds).

-- A firm can provide a positive return to investors if the entity can generate enough cash recipets from selling a product or service that exeed the cash disbursesments necessary to provide that product or service.
+- A firm can provide a positive return to investors if the entity can generate enough cash receipts from selling a product or service that exceed the cash disbursements necessary to provide that product or service.

 - The primary objective of financial accounting is to provide information to investors and creditors to help them predict future cash flows.